addiscent/php-server-mon-sys/README.md

     $ docker-compose rm

-If you inadvertently uninstall the _Php-Server-Mon-Sys_ system without first using the _docker-compose rm_ command, you may "clean up" the orphaned Docker containers by using Docker commands.
+If you inadvertently uninstall the _Php-Server-Mon-Sys_ system without first using the _docker-compose rm_ command, you may manually "clean up" the orphaned Docker containers by using Docker commands.
 See the Docker documentation for details; in a nutshell:

   - Discover the orphaned Docker containers by using the command _docker ps -a_, and note the _<CONTAINER ID>_